puppetlabs/puppetdb/documentation/configure.markdown

 **Note**: This setting is deprecated and ignored by PuppetDB.
 It will be removed from PuppetDB in a future release.

-This sets the time (in minutes) for a connection to remain idle before sending a test query to the DB.
-This is useful to prevent a DB from timing out connections on its end.
+This sets the time (in minutes) for a connection to remain idle before sending a test query to the database.
+This is useful to prevent a database from timing out connections on its end.

 If not supplied, the default setting is 45 minutes.